AdaGold/react-timeline/README.md

 ![Sample App](./images/example-timeline.png)

+## Tests

+We have provided some tests that simply verify that if the properly named props are passed into the components their values show up in the browser.
+You can run the tests with `npm test`.

 ## Going Further

 Add some styling to the application to make it look more like a social media feed.